Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Method

-In all PE analyses to-date, known CEs are marginalized over.
-In this study, however, we are interested in scenarios where large calibration errors $\miscal_i$ are not fully captured and marginalized over in PE.
-We assume that we only know distributions $\etaTyp_i$, rather than the true error distribution $\etaOut_i$ at the event times, and use $\etaTyp_i$ as the prior for PhysiCal.
+In this study, we are interested in scenarios where large CEs are {\it not} fully captured and thus not accounted for in PE.
+We assume that we do not know the true error distribution $\etaOut_i$, but only know and use $\etaTyp_i$ as the prior for physiCal.
 Similarly, we utilize the medians and bounds of 1-$\sigma$ CIs of $\etaTyp_i$ as priors for the Spline method.
-As mentioned in Sec.~\ref{Subsec:SysError}, since there the full $\{\eta\}$ distributions of aVirgo are not available, we only adopt the Spline method to marginalize CEs in aVirgo.
+As mentioned in Sec.~\ref{Subsec:SysError}, since the full $\{\eta\}$ distributions of aVirgo were not available, we only adopt the Spline method to marginalize CEs in aVirgo.